-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV, while the TG-5 was followed by the Olympus TG-6.
+Both the TG-5 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+The RX100 III was replaced by the Sony RX100 IV, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus TG-5 Manual (free pdf) or the online Sony RX100 III Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus TG-5 or the Sony RX100 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.